 Little I did know, that trip home from Nebraska would be the genesis of a life purpose you’re reading about right now.
 We too often think that experiences are separate from “buying stuff.”
 After all, it’s hard seeing a trip to Walmart or MacDonald’s having memory value.
 Those are purely sustenance.
 But a trip to the local bookstore, or coffee shop where they write the specials on a blackboard – that’s an experience.
 That’s a memory, like the barbecue in Oklahoma or the cafe at Pie Town.

 Finding these places that create memories is becoming harder though.
 Homogenized retail conglomerates are making it difficult for the “small guy” to survive.
 Too often, it’s so tiring you just go through the motions rather than running a business that creates memories for your customers.

 Community 3.0 was created to help the small business owner create these experiences so they can compete against the Goliaths.
 We’re all Davids – but it’s just that we don’t have the stones, the ammunition.
 But when you turn your business into a Front Porch that serves up memory making experiences along with community building volunteer projects … your imagination is the only thing holding you back. … and a place big enough to store all your ammunition.

-The bleedingEDGE Experience Platform is the conduit connecting the Merchant or Front Porch, the customer and the community.
+The bleedingEDGE Experience Platform is the conduit connecting the Front Porch (Merchant), the customer and the community.
 It is Community 3.0’s vehicle to help you create the customer experiences and memories that will give you the advantage over any of your competition no matter they are.

-The platform features an automated array of twenty templated 1 to 1 communication and loyalty programs designed to raise the experience of patronizing your business beyond that of “buying stuff.”
-The technical backbone behind the platform allows complete flexibility.
+The platform features an automated array of sixteen templated 1 to 1 communication and loyalty programs designed to raise the experience of patronizing your business beyond that of “buying stuff “.
+The technical backbone behind the platform allows complete flexibility and customization.
 With our assistance you can market whatever campaign you can think of – including co-op experiences with other small businesses.

 - already set up and pre-programmed